Series: All Stars w/ Laurel & Hardy

 • This film holds the record for the most amount of pies thrown in a single film.

-• Anita Garvin always told how she did her bit in Battle during a break on an Charley Chase film.
+• Anita Garvin always told how she did her bit during a break on an Charley Chase film.
 The production dates suggests she was doing Never The Dames Shall Meet with Charley Chase at that time.
 Interestingly enough, both films had the same production time (apart from some retakes for Battle... on November 27-29): October 5th to 13th.
+Anita's scene is at the end of the film, lasts 21 seconds and she has no interaction with any other actor during it.
+She simply walks along, slips on a pie, gets up and walks off shaking her leg and that's it!

 • Sam Lufkin refereed the boxing bout between Stan Laurel and Noah Young.
 He would later repeat the role when Stan Laurel defeated Walter Long in Any Old Port.

-• The title card uses the exact same template as the previously-released film, Putting Pants On Philip.
+• The title card uses the exact same template as the previously-released Laurel & Hardy film, Putting Pants On Philip though I am not confident that the cards are authentic.

 • The winning purse for the boxing match is $100.
 The loser receives $5.
 According to Ollie, that is a difference of $1500.